 What To Do If Dogs Fall?

-- Limping or not walking properly
+- Limping or difficulty walking

 - Whining or pain when lying down or getting up

-- Reduce appetite and urination
+- Loss of appetite and reduced urination

 Check for Injury or Visible Wound